carmel-wenga/synchronize-postgres-database-with-elasticsearch-using-logstash-and-docker/README.md

 6. Update existing rows in the ```users``` table

-Run the update query below
+Run the update query below to update an existing user from the users table
 ```sql
 UPDATE users
 SET user_first_name='carmel new',